Troubleshoot Outlook add-in activation

 |"||Double quotation mark||"|

-If you use a regular expression, is the read add-in activating in Outlook Web App or OWA for Devices, but not in any of the Outlook rich clients?
+If you use a regular expression, is the read add-in activating in Outlook on the web or OWA for Devices, but not in any of the Outlook rich clients?

 While in most cases, these host applications find the same matches for the same regular expression in an activation rule, there are exceptions.
-For instance, if the regex includes a custom character class based on predefined character classes, an Outlook rich client may return results different from Outlook Web App and OWA for Devices.
+For instance, if the regex includes a custom character class based on predefined character classes, an Outlook rich client may return results different from Outlook on the web and OWA for Devices.
 As an example, character classes that contain shorthand character classes

 [\d\w] within them would return different results.
 In this case, to avoid different results on different hosts, use